 ***** Electives may include arts, humanities, social sciences, sciences and foreign language courses.
 Courses cannot be remedial in nature, physical education, or technical.

 - All prerequisite courses are required to be completed at a regionally accredited institution before you enter the program.

 - The majority of prerequisite courses (over 50%), including at least one science, should be completed at time of application.
 Not all prerequisite courses are required to be completed at time of application.

 - All math and science prerequisite courses (Statistics, A&P I and II and Physics) are required to be completed within 7 years of application to Jefferson.

 - Prerequisite courses can be completed in an on-campus, hybrid or online format.

 - Prerequisite courses are required to be completed with a grade of “B-” or above.
 A grade of “C+” or below will not meet the prerequisite requirement.

-- Prerequisite credit can be earned for prerequisite coursework, which is not math or science, through standardized tests such as PA, IB & CLEP, pending department approval.
+- Prerequisite credit can be earned for prerequisite coursework, which is not math or science, through standardized tests such as AP, IB & CLEP, pending department approval.

 - Credits are calculated on a semester scale; if courses are taken on a quarter scale, the credit hours will be converted to the semester credit scale.

 Transfer Equivalency Guides: Jefferson has collaborated with many colleges & universities to provide applicants with a list of the equivalent coursework that will meet Jefferson’s prerequisite courses.
 Please visit our website at http://www.jefferson.edu/university/admissions-office/partners-transfer.html.
 If there is not a guide for your college or university, as long as it is a regionally accredited institution, we accept prerequisite coursework from your institution.